aiidateam/aiida-tutorials/docs/sections/getting_started/basics.md

 * *work-dir* (`-w`): The `aiida_run` subdirectory of the home directory
 * `--mpiprocs-per-machine`: The default number of MPI processes per machine is set to 1.

-The second command *configures* the computer with a minimum interval between connections (`--safe-interval`) of 5 seconds.
+The second command *configures* the computer with a minimum interval between connections (`--safe-interval`) of 0 seconds, since we are running the calculations locally anyways.
 For both commands, the *non-interactive* option (`-n`) is added to not prompt for extra input.

 :::